camunda/camunda-docs-manual/site/src/documents/api-references/rest/history/get-incident-query.html.md

 Result
 ------

-A json array of historic incident objects.
+A JSON array of historic incident objects.
 Each historic incident object has the following properties:

 <table class="table table-striped">